mercybassey/k8s-log-collector/ReadME.md

 ## Overview

-This Python script is designed to collect logs from pods within a specified Kubernetes Deployment or StatefulSet, compress them and upload the compressed logs to an AWS S3 bucket.
+Logs are incredibly important for any application, especially when it comes to figuring out problems as they pop up.
+When you're working with applications in Kubernetes, managing these logs really well becomes super important.
+But here's the thing: dealing with logs in Kubernetes can get pretty tricky, especially when your applications are churning out a ton of them over time.
+It gets even tougher because these logs don't stick around forever – they disappear after a while, making it hard to do a deep dive and really understand what's been happening.

+This project tackles the task of collecting logs by making the whole process a lot simpler, whether we're talking about individual pods or ones that are part of a specific Kubernetes Deployment or StatefulSet.
+It smartly compresses these logs to make them smaller and then sends them off to a safe and central spot – an AWS S3 bucket.
+This way, all those important historical logs are kept safe and sound, and teams can easily grab them as gzip files whenever they need to dive deep into serious log analysis.

-It's suitable for running within a Kubernetes cluster, leveraging the cluster's service account for Kubernetes API authentication.
+This project is suitable for running within a Kubernetes cluster, leveraging the cluster's service account for Kubernetes API authentication.

 ## Features

-- Supports collecting logs from both Kubernetes Deployments and StatefulSets.
+- Supports collecting logs from both Kubernetes standalone Pods, Deployments and StatefulSets.
 - Compresses the collected logs using gzip for efficient storage.
 - Upload the compressed logs to a specified AWS S3 bucket.
 - Error handling and logging for troubleshooting.